13 Reasons Why: Talk To The Reasons

 Writing a show that listened

-I was a co-writer on the project, responsible for scripting all eight character threads and designing story dilemmas that dropped the audience in the middle of the conflict and made them choose sides; depending on what they said, some characters would approve of them while others would be offended.
-I scripted the branching dialogue trees that powered the interactive voice response system; each character needed to feel authentic to the show while also functioning as a conversational entity that could handle whatever a player actually said.
+I was a co-writer on the project, responsible for scripting all eight character threads, designing story dilemmas that made the audience choose sides; depending on what they said, some characters would approve of them while others would be offended.
+I scripted the branching dialogue trees that powered the interactive voice response system; each character needed to feel authentic to the show while also functioning as a conversational entity that could handle whatever the user said.

 A two-panel presentation slide titled 'Multi-Path Storytelling' showing a branching IVR script for a scene with characters Tony and Jessica, with nested conditional branches for player responses, alongside explanatory text about adapting non-linear story flow into a linear script format.